awvalenti/bauhinia/nitida/README.md

 and/or [this video](https://www.youtube.com/watch?v=DIFARukwA5I).
 The Dolphin parts are not applicable.

+On Linux, please install the appropriate system package as described [here](http://bluecove.org/bluecove-gpl/).
+On Ubuntu or derivatives, this is accomplished by running ```sudo apt-get install libbluetooth-dev```.

-Download the JAR file and run it.
+From the [releases page](../bauhinia/releases), download the latest version of the JAR file and run it.
 A window should open and a connection attempt will be started.
-If you're using Linux, press buttons 1 + 2 simultaneously to make the Wii Remote discoverable.
-On Windows, it is discoverable if previously paired as explained above.
+On Linux, press buttons 1 + 2 simultaneously on this moment to make the Wii Remote discoverable.
+On Windows, it is already discoverable if previously paired as explained above.

 You can also run nitida as a console application: ```java -jar nitida-x.y.z.jar --console```